Katuri31/PSP/README.md

 21.Design a Python script to generate statistical reports (Minimum, Maximum, Count, Average, Sum etc) on public datasets.

 22.Design a Python script using the Turtle graphics library to construct a turtle bar chart representing the grades obtained by N students read from a file categorizing them into distinction, first class, second class, third class and failed.

+I Completed This course under the guidance of Ladi Sandeep Kumar Sir.